• Recipes

 Drumsticks with seasonings—labeled.

-💡 Want BBQ drumsticks?
-Use a dry rub and brush on your favorite BBQ sauce during the last 5 minutes of grilling.
+• Want BBQ flavor?
+Add a dry rub and brush with your favorite sauce during the last 5 minutes.

-👨🍳Quick Overview—How to Grill Chicken Drumsticks
+👨🍳 Quick Overview: How to Grill Chicken Drumsticks

 Cleaning grill grates.